-Travel is not required but, in the event, that the opportunity presents itself, students should take advantage of the opportunity while at their clinical experiences.
+Travel is not required, but if the opportunity presents itself during a clinical experience, students should take advantage of the opportunity.
 Course excuses will be automatically granted to the student for all AT prefixed courses after proper communication prior to departure from the student has been given.
 An excused absence cannot be guaranteed for any other courses, but the student should still ask permission to be excused for any other instructor.
 Once approved, the student is required to adhere to the following policies while traveling with a university team: